 - Brevity is the key in haiku.
 Around 12 syllables or less is ideal, but we accept up to 17 syllables.
 Every word should have an impact, unnecessary words should be removed.

 - Three lines is the most common setting in English language haiku but we will also consider 1, 2 and 4 line haiku.

-- Captures a moment in time, therefore must be written in present tense.
+- Captures a moment in time, a powerful image, therefore must be written in present tense.

-- Preferably infers an awe or a reverence of nature and uses a nature reference, however, we also accept modern haiku that doesn’t necessarily refer to nature.
+- Preferably infers an awe or a reverence of nature and uses a nature reference, however, we also accept senyru.
+Senryu emphasises human foibles and may be humorous.

 - Relates to the senses.

 - Haiku ideally have two parts, usually as a fragment and a phrase.
 These two parts are usually presented as two juxtaposed images that have a connection that may give the reader an ‘aha’ moment.
 Haiku can be written as a single image haiku as well, but you still need two parts to the haiku, or a pause (cutting or kireji) after either the first or second line.
 Even a run on sentence can be acceptable if there is a natural pause when reading the haiku.